cgauge/Flask-AWSCognito/docs/source/configure_aws.rst

 ID to pass to Flask
 --------------------

-After resources are created we need User Pool ID and User Pool Client ID to configure Flask:
+After resources are created we need User Pool ID, User Pool Client ID and User Pool Client Secret (not shown on the screenshots) to configure Flask:

 .. image:: https://raw.githubusercontent.com/cgauge/Flask-AWSCognito/master/docs/img/poolid.png